Last Updated on February 18, 2026 by Maged kamel

 Flange λ and web λ against local buckling parameters.

-We will readjust the value of the ultimate moment by adding its weight—the new Mult=1.555*20^2/8=77.32 ft. kips.
+We will readjust the value of the ultimate moment by adding its weight—the new Mult=1.555*20^2/8=77.32 ft. kips for the selected section W12x22.

-Since our selected section is compact, Mn=Mp.
-Mp=Fy*Zx.
+Since our selected section is compact, Mn = Mp.
+Zx=Fy*Zx.
 For the LRFD, the value of Φb*Mn=Φb*Fy*Zx, which is Φb*Fy*Zx=79.11 Ft.kips.

-Since the acting Multimate is only 77.32 ft. kips, the section is safe since 79.11 is >77.32 ft. kips.
+Since the acting Multimate is only 77.32 ft. kips, the section is safe since 79.11 Ft. kips is >77.32 ft. kips.

-Determine the required Zx-Fy=50ksi.
+Determine the required Zx-Fy=50 ksi.

 The second case for ASTM A 992, where Fy=50 ksi.
-Mult without the superimposed load was =76 ft. kips.
+Mult without the superimposed load was 76 ft-kips.

 We need Zx to start with Table 3-2.
 Zx=Mult/(0.90*50)=20.22 inch3.

-We will proceed to table 3-2, but select Zx>20.22 inch3, which will be W10x19 with Zx=21.60 inch3.
+We will proceed to table 3-2, but select Zx > 20.22 in^3; this corresponds to W10x19 with Zx = 21.60 in^3.
 Zx selected=21.60 inch3.
 We proceed to get the properties of our section.
 W10x19.

 This links to the next post, 10-lateral-torsional buckling for steel beams.